 Wetlands are complex habitats that are transitional from dry land to open water, and they have soil, water, and plant components.
 Wetlands are defined as those areas inundated or saturated by surface or ground water at a frequency and duration to support a prevalence of vegetation typically adapted for life in saturated soil conditions.
 Many common species of waterfowl, fish, birds, mammals, and amphibians also live in wetlands during certain stages of their lives.

-There are approximately 4,109 acres of wetlands within the Blue Mountain Lake project boundary, with 3,337 of the total acreage characterized as lacustrine with water features including the lake itself as well as flowing and standing water within fee land.
+According to the USFWS National Wetland Inventory Mapper, there are approximately 4,109 acres of wetlands within the Blue Mountain Lake project boundary, with approximately 3,337 of the total acreage characterized as lacustrine with water features including the lake itself as well as flowing and standing water within fee land.
+However, wetland acreages within the project area can and do fluctuate seasonally in response to precipitation and lake level.
 The remaining 771 acres of wetlands are characterized as palustrine, typically surrounded by standing dead timber and vegetated shorelines.
 Blue Mountain Lake palustrine wetlands can be further categorized as freshwater emergent (seven acres) and freshwater forested/shrub wetlands (764 acres).
 The forested/shrub wetlands include a mixture of scrub/shrub (six meters or less in height) or forested wetland species of greater than six meters in height.
 Common woody wetland species typically include buttonbush, willow, green ash, hackberry, elm, willow oak, water oak, overcup oak, sweetgum, and river birch.
 Some locations may have cypress as well.
 Palustrine forested/shrub wetlands also occur in the feeder streams' floodplains and are called riverine wetlands (USFWS, 2023b).